n1mmy/notebook-docker/README.md

-# WORK IN PROGRESS

-This is under development and not ready for public use.

 # Introduction

 This repo contains build scripts and instructions for a Jupyter notebook server with a recent CUDA-enabled pytorch using docker.
 Additionally there are build configurations and example files for building and deploying the image in the cloud.